RobWar-code/code-libraries/README.md

 files from site-local server files using a standardised json "shopping list" which is read first from the given site-local file.

-The functions are encapsulated in components
+The functions are encapsulated in components in the libraries directory all the svg files must be placed in the public folder of the app.

 Component:

 ```js